Spacecraft propulsion: Interstellar

 Because interstellar distances are great, a tremendous velocity is needed to get a spacecraft to its destination in a reasonable amount of time.
 Acquiring such a velocity on launch and getting rid of it on arrival remains a formidable challenge for spacecraft designers.
 No spacecraft capable of short duration (compared to human lifetime) interstellar travel has yet been built, but many hypothetical designs have been discussed.

 Propulsion technology

+The four conventional and widely used types of spacecraft propulsion are cold gas, monopropellant, bipropellant, and solid motor systems.

 Spacecraft propulsion technology can be of several types, such as chemical, electric or nuclear.
 They are distinguished based on the physics of the propulsion system and how thrust is generated.
 Other experimental and more theoretical types are also included, depending on their technical maturity.
 Additionally, there may be credible meritorious in-space propulsion concepts not foreseen or reviewed at the time of publication, and which may be shown to be beneficial to future mission applications.

-Almost all types are reaction engines, which produce thrust by expelling reaction mass, in accordance with Newton's third law of motion.
-Examples include jet engines, rocket engines, pump-jet, and more uncommon variations such as Hall–effect thrusters, ion drives, mass drivers, and nuclear pulse propulsion.